-To prevent connections from timing out (being aborted because of a lack of activity), long polling techniques usually set a maximum time for each request, after which the server will respond anyway, even though it has nothing to report, after which the client will start a new request.
+To prevent connections from timing out (being aborted because of a lack of activity), long polling techniques usually set a maximum time for each request, after which the server will respond anyway, even though it has nothing to report.
+The client can then start a new request.
 Periodically restarting the request also makes the technique more robust, allowing clients to recover from temporary connection failures or server problems.